FOREIGN AFFAIRS SECRETARY ALBERT F. DEL ROSARIO:

 The Secretary has staunchly defended the sovereignty and territorial integrity of the country, raised the standards of economic diplomacy as a tool of statecraft and proactively ensured the safety and security of overseas Filipinos everywhere.

-With President Aquino’s guidance, the Secretary has provided leadership in the following major Philippine advocacies and priorities: signing of Agreement between the Republic of the Philippines and the Republic of Indonesia Concerning Delimitation of the Exclusive Economic Zone Boundary on 23 May 2014, successful hosting of the 2015 APEC Economic Leaders’ Meeting (AELM) in November 2015, the launch of the ASEAN Community in December 2015, the Supreme Court’s favorable decision on the PH-US Enhanced Defense Cooperation Agreement (EDCA) and the Philippines’ arbitration case before the Permanent Court of Arbitration in The Hague.
+With President Aquino’s guidance, the Secretary has provided leadership in the following major Philippine advocacies and priorities: successful hosting of the 2015 APEC Economic Leaders’ Meeting (AELM) in November 2015, the launch of the ASEAN Community in December 2015, the Supreme Court’s favorable decision on the PH-US Enhanced Defense Cooperation Agreement (EDCA) and the Philippines’ arbitration case before the Permanent Court of Arbitration in The Hague.

-Since 2011, Secretary del Rosario has conducted 151 Official Missions in almost 50 countries for the purpose of negotiating and asserting the rightful place of the Philippines in the international community.
+Since 2011, Secretary Del Rosario has conducted 151 Official Missions in almost 50 countries.